stefan22/phpIntro/MySQL/MySql intro.md

 			ie: subject -> pages   //a sujects has many pages and that each page belongs to the subject

-				we do this using a foreign key
+				we do this using a foreign key => to add a column to one of them where values will reference rows in the other table (on the many side)

 					table: subjects